Amherst-Statistics/katherinemansfieldr/README.md

 `gardenParty` - *The Garden Party, and Other Stories*, published in 1922 and contains stories from 1920 to 1922

-There is also `mansfield.complete` which contains all of the stories from the three story collections in one character vector.
+There is also `mansfieldComplete` which contains all of the stories from the three story collections in one character vector.

 ## Installation